 This SafeHost route leak is not the only type of BGP route leak.
 Read the next blog in the series to learn more about another route leak incident.

 Can’t wait for the next blog?
-Read Comprehensive Guide to BGP Monitoring for a deeper look into BGP routing.
+Visit our product page to learn more about finding and fixing BGP issues fast with Catchpoint, and read Comprehensive Guide to BGP Monitoring for a deeper look into BGP routing.